SeaGL/organization/meetings/2020/template-allhands.md

 ## Reminders on best-practice meeting habits

 - Review previous meeting notes especially when absent!
-- Audio notifications for etherpad chat available on Firefox via https://addons.mozilla.org/en-US/firefox/addon/notification-sound/

-### Use chat in etherpad (and add your name)
+- Use chat in etherpad (and add your name)

 ### Conversation queuing

-- three discussion mechanisms: hand symbols (below), call for a round (popcorn passing, facilitator makes sure no one is skipped), open discussion
+- three discussion mechanisms: hand symbols (below), call for a round (talkingstick passing, facilitator makes sure no one is skipped), open discussion
 - "o/" or "/" means that you have something to say and want to be put in the queue
 - "c/" or "?" means that you have a clarifying question and want to jump to the top of the queue
 - "d" means thumbs up, encouragement, agreement, etc.